 Planning a trip to Japan?
 You’re in for an incredible adventure!
-I’ve been around the world and I can say that it’s probably my favorite place on Earth!
-The people are so kind and respectful, and there’s so much to see and do.
-Really, it’s such a wonderful country to visit.
+I’ve been around the world and I can say that it’s my favorite place on Earth!
+The people are kind and respectful, and there’s so much to see and do.
 As is the case with any destination, though, you should always do some research before you head to the airport.
-Obviously, I can’t list everything and we’ve already discussed what to pack, but here are 10 things you need to need to know before visiting Japan.
+Obviously, I can’t list everything and we’ve already discussed what to pack, but here are 11 things you need to need to know before visiting Japan.

 Whenever you explore somewhere new, you will be exposed to things you’ve never encountered before.
 This is especially true when it comes to allergens, whether in the food supply or airborne.
 While I have some mild reactions in North America, there are things in Japan that made it seriously hard for me to breathe.